Neil M. Gunn: Early life

 Neil Miller Gunn was born in the village of Dunbeath, Caithness.
 His father was the captain of a herring boat, and Gunn's fascination with the sea and the courage of fishermen can be traced directly back to his childhood memories of his father's work.
 His mother would also provide Gunn with a crucial model for the types of steadfast, earthy, and tradition-bearing women that would populate many of his works.

 Gunn had eight siblings, and when his primary schooling was completed in 1904, he moved south to live with his older sister Mary and her husband Dr. Keiller, the local GP at Kenbank in St John's Town of Dalry, Kirkcudbrightshire.
 He continued his education there with tutors including the local schoolmaster, and the writer and poet J.G.Carter "Theodore Mayne".
 He sat the Civil Service exam in 1907.
 This led to a move to London, where the adolescent Gunn was exposed to both the exciting world of new political and philosophical ideas as well as to the seamier side of modern urban life.
 In 1910 Gunn became a Customs and Excise Officer and was posted back to the Highlands.
 He would remain a customs officer throughout the First World War and until he was well established as a writer in 1937.

 Marriage

-Gunn married Jessie Dallas Frew in 1921 and they settled in Inverness, near his permanent excise post at the Glen Mhor distillery.
+Gunn married Jessie Dallas Frew in Wigan in 1921 and they settled in Inverness, near his permanent excise post at the Glen Mhor distillery.